WillTheFarmer/apache-logs-to-mysql/.github/SUPPORT.md

 ### Please include Apache Logformat if it is a missing or malformed data issue.

-### My office hours are 'almost always' unless I am asleep.
-I rarely leave the farm so if I do not reply within 24 hours I am working on a farm project outdoors.
+### My office hours are 'almost always' unless I am doing farm chores or asleep.
+I rarely leave the farm so if I do not reply within 24 hours I am working on a project outside.

-### I am the designer, developer and support staff with vast knowledge of Apache, MySQL and Python capiable of fixing any issue with application.
+### I am designer, developer and support staff with vast knowledge of Apache, MySQL and Python capiable of fixing any issue with application.

 For more information please visit - https://farmfreshsoftware.com